Rewa Bridge

 The Rewa Bridge is a four-lane concrete girder road bridge over the Rewa River joining Suva and Nausori in Fiji.
 The bridge has a length of 425 m, comprising seven internal spans of 49.5 m and end spans of 39.25 m.
 It is the longest bridge in Fiji and the longest bridge of its type in the South Pacific.

 The bridge was funded by a partnership between the European Union and the government of Fiji and was constructed by Fletcher Construction for the government of Fiji between October 2003 and August 2006 for a cost of FJ$29.7 million.

 Old Rewa Bridge

-The new Rewa bridge replaces a 60-year-old structurally unsound steel bridge.
-As of 2011, the old Rewa bridge is still in existence.
-There has been a proposal put forward by the Nausori Town Council to use the old bridge as flea market.
-However, in 2011, the Fijian Ministry of Works allocated FJ$1 million in order to dismantle the bridge in order so that the materials can be used for other bridges in the country.
+The new Rewa bridge replaced a 60-year-old structurally unsound steel bridge.
+As of 2011, the old Rewa bridge was still in existence.
+A proposal was floated by the Nausori Town Council to use the old bridge as flea market.
+However, in 2011, the Fijian Ministry of Works allocated FJ$1 million in order to dismantle the bridge so that the materials could be used for other bridges in the country.